 Growing up with a grandma from southern Italy means you learn a LOT about important elements of Italian life.
 Citrus liqueurs like limoncello and arancello rossa, a blood orange liqueur, have a prominent home in Italian culture.
 Thankfully, it’s not that complicated to make your own homemade liqueurs– really, it just takes a bit of time!
 With a little patience and a few simple ingredients, you’ll have your own lemon liqueur to use in cocktails at home!

 While it’s probably most well-known for being an ingredient in a classic limoncello spritz cocktail, in Italy, it’s common to enjoy limoncello on it’s own after a meal.
-You can also use it in many other cocktails to add a burst of lemon flavor, like a limoncello martini or a limoncello margarita!
+You can also use it in many other cocktails to add a burst of lemon flavor, like a limoncello martini or a limoncello liqueur margarita!

 🛒 ingredients